sportsclimbs/sportclimbs-2/content/peak/buxton/harpur-hill/harpur-hill-perched-block.md

 ---
-title: Nidge’s Wall
+title: Perched Block Buttress
+linktitle: Perched Block
 draft: false
 placeholder: false
 ---

-This is the section of cliff between Papacy Buttress and the Dark side and is easily characterized by Nidge&rsquo;s calling card high on the cliff.
+This is the section of cliff between Papacy Buttress and the Dark side.
+It was formerly called Nidge's Wall here.
+It is easily recognized by Nidge&rsquo;s calling card high on the cliff.

 ![Nidges Wall](/img/peak/buxton/hh-nidges-wall-2.jpg)